Flight Part 3 - Emergency / Advanced

 Take appropriate action — In many cases, the appropriate action will be to land the aircraft as soon as possible.
 Aircraft can be replaced.

-Do not be over-reliant on Return Mode in emergency situations.
+Do not be over-reliant on in emergency situations.
 The cause of the emergency may degrade performance or disable Return Mode.
 For example, loss of GPS disables Return Mode.

 Depending on what Astro firmware version you're on, you may or may not be able to move sticks to interrupt Return Mode